2BDetermined-7034/styleguide/README.md

-1. A `singleton` can be defined as a class that unambiguously allows only a single instance to exist.
-As such, it is impossible to create more than one object of a class at any given point in time.
+[//]: # (1.
+A `singleton` can be defined as a class that unambiguously allows only a single instance to exist.
+As such, it is impossible to create more than one object of a class at any given point in time.)
-2. The employment of the `class` concept affords a meticulously structured and precise framework for generating objects, delineating their intrinsic attributes and functionalities.
+1. The employment of the `class` concept affords a meticulously structured and precise framework for generating objects, delineating their intrinsic attributes and functionalities.
-3. To `mutate` a variable once it has been defined means to alter its value.
+2. To `mutate` a variable once it has been defined means to alter its value.
-4. `Telemetry` refers to the gathering of measurements or other data through sensors on the robot, which are then transmitted to the driver station for viewing purposes.
+3. `Telemetry` refers to the gathering of measurements or other data through sensors on the robot, which are then transmitted to the driver station for viewing purposes.
 This process is commonly referred to as logging.

 More _Terminology Notes_ will appear frequently throughout the document.